umich-brcf-bioinf/workshop-rnaseq-demystified/source/Module02b_Trimming.md

 In this module we will learn:

 * about the cutadapt software and its uses
-* how to use the cutadapt tool for trimming adapters
+* how to use the cutadapt tool for quality trimming
 * how to trim all of our samples using a bash variable
 * how to further use fastqc to evaluate trimming success